floriankraemer/floriankraemer.github.io/about.markdown

 * Frameworks are just tools, I'm not dogmatic about them.
 * While I'm proficient in PHP, I love to work on c# and Java related projects as well.
 * Artificial intelligence 🤖, neural networks - super interesting!
-* Inspired by Eric Evans, Martin Fowler, Matthias Noback, Vaughn Vernon, Robert C. Martin and others.
+* Inspired by Eric Evans, Martin Fowler, Matthias Noback, Vaughn Vernon, Robert C. Martin, Dave Farley and others.
 * I'm grateful to anyone who gave and will give me a chance to grow my skills and knowledge. 🙇

 ### Reference Open Source Projects